10 Important Panama Canal Facts Everyone Should Know

 Let’s know in the comments below.

-Disclaimer: The authors’ views expressed in this article do not necessarily reflect the views of Marine Insight.
-Data and charts, if used, in the article have been sourced from available information and have not been authenticated by any statutory authority.
+Disclaimer: The author’s views expressed in this article do not necessarily reflect the views of Marine Insight.
+Data and charts, if used in the article, have been sourced from available information and have not been authenticated by any statutory authority.
 The author and Marine Insight do not claim it to be accurate nor accept any responsibility for the same.
-The views constitute only the opinions and do not constitute any guidelines or recommendation on any course of action to be followed by the reader.
+The views constitute only the opinions and do not constitute any guidelines or recommendations on any course of action to be followed by the reader.

-The article or images cannot be reproduced, copied, shared or used in any form without the permission of the author and Marine Insight.
+The article or images cannot be reproduced, copied, shared, or used in any form without the permission of the author and Marine Insight.